 - They work hard – They have learned and developed a habit of taking care of responsibilities before they have fun.
 “A slack hand causes poverty, but the hand of the diligent makes rich” (Proverbs 10:4).

 - They have identified their greatest strengths and function primarily from them – We each have unique gifts to offer the world.
 The wise person will discover what they are (even if it takes a while to do so) and actively seek opportunities to utilize them.
 “Having then gifts differing according to the grace that is given to us, let us use them” (Romans 12:6).

-They develop a perspective of hope – After love, hope is the most powerful force to create positive transformation in us, through us, and around us.
+- They develop a perspective of hope – After love, hope is the most powerful force to create positive transformation in us, through us, and around us.
 There are no hopeless circumstances, just hopeless people.
 Once people get true hope, circumstances cannot stay the same.
-"Let us hold fast our confession of hope without wavering for He who promised is faithful" (Hebrews 10:23).
-We encourage you to explore our blog and resources throughout the Igniting Hope website if you’re looking to grow in hope.
+“Let us hold fast our confession of hope without wavering for He who promised is faithful” (Hebrews 10:23).
+We encourage you to explore this blog and resources from our online store if you’re looking to grow in hope.
 Strengthening people in hope and joy is our calling!

 This is not a complete list of things successful people do, but if you implement these, it will dramatically increase the inward and outward expression of success in your life.

 ABOUT STEVE BACKLUND